bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

     - with "global txCount must be higher than the current global txCount"
 21. Fails if `txCount[1] < channel.txCount[1]`
     - with "onchain txCount must be higher or equal to the current onchain txCount"
-22. TESTME Fails if wei balances are greater than `channel.weiBalances[2]`
+22. Fails if wei balances are greater than `channel.weiBalances[2]`
     - with "wei must be conserved"
-23. TESTME Fails if token balances are greater than `channel.tokenBalances[2]`
+23. Fails if token balances are greater than `channel.tokenBalances[2]`
     - with "tokens must be conserved"
-24. TESTME totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
+24. totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
-25. TESTME same as above for tokens
+25. same as above for tokens
-26. TESTME verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
+26. verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
-27. TESTME same for tokens
+27. same for tokens
-28. TESTME verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
+28. verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
-29. TESTME verify that channelBalances[0] stays the same in the case that withdraws >= deposits
+29. verify that channelBalances[0] stays the same in the case that withdraws >= deposits
-30. TESTME same as above for channelBalances[1] in case where deposits are greater than withdrawals
+30. same as above for channelBalances[1] in case where deposits are greater than withdrawals
-31. TESTME same as above for channelBalances[1] in case where withdrawals >= deposits TODO Test possible states for revertPendingUpdates
+31. same as above for channelBalances[1] in case where withdrawals >= deposits
-32. TESTME Fails if token transfer fails
-    - with "user token withdrawal transfer failed"
+32. All possible states for revertPendingUpdates
-33. TESTME verify correct `totalChannelWei` and `totalChannelToken` decrease in success case. (also other vars)
+33. verify correct `totalChannelWei` and `totalChannelToken` decrease in success case. (also other vars)

 ### emptyChannel